Precious Achiuwa

-Precious Ezinna Achiuwa (born September 19, 1999) is a Nigerian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
-He played college basketball for the Memphis Tigers.
-He finished his high school career at Montverde Academy in Montverde, Florida and was a consensus five-star recruit and McDonald's All-American.
+Precious Ezinna Achiuwa (born September 19, 1999) is a Nigerian professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+He attended high school in the United States, where he was a consensus five-star recruit and named a McDonald's All-American.
+Achiuwa played college basketball for the Memphis Tigers, earning conference player of the year honors as a freshman in the American Athletic Conference (AAC) in 2020.
+He was selected by the Miami Heat in the first round of the 2020 NBA draft with the 20th overall pick.
+After his rookie year ended in Miami, he was traded to the Toronto Raptors during the 2021 offseason before being traded to the New York Knicks in 2023.
+He later returned to the Heat in 2025.
+He was waived by the Heat after the preseason but signed with the Sacramento Kings in November.

-Early life and high school career
+Early life

-Achiuwa was born in Port Harcourt, Nigeria to Nigerian parents of Igbo descent and grew up mainly playing soccer.
-He started focusing on basketball while in eighth grade, which is when he moved to the United States.
-As a high school freshman, Achiuwa played basketball for Our Saviour Lutheran School in Centereach, New York.
+Achiuwa was born in Port Harcourt, Nigeria, to Nigerian parents of Igbo descent and grew up mainly playing soccer.
+He started focusing on basketball while in eighth grade, when he moved to the United States.
+Achiuwa and his family settled in Queens, New York.
+As a high school freshman, Achiuwa played basketball for Our Saviour Lutheran School in The Bronx, New York.
 For his next two years, he attended St. Benedict's Preparatory School in Newark, New Jersey.
 The school had a nationally ranked basketball program and he was teammates with several NCAA Division I recruits.
 In his junior season, Achiuwa averaged 18.5 points, 10.5 rebounds, 2.9 blocks, and 2.2 steals per game, leading his team to a 28–2 record.
 He was named to the MaxPreps Junior All-American second team.

 Entering his senior year, Achiuwa transferred to Montverde Academy, a prep school in Montverde, Florida with a successful basketball program that held the No. 1 national ranking in the previous season.
 He led Montverde with 14 points and 7.2 rebounds per game and helped his team reach the semifinals at GEICO High School Nationals.
 Achiuwa earned MaxPreps All-American fifth team, USA Today All-USA third team, and USA Today All-USA Florida first team honors.
 On March 27, 2019, he played for the East team in the McDonald's All-American Game, leading all scorers with 22 points.
 On April 12, Achiuwa joined the World team at the Nike Hoop Summit.

-Recruiting

 On May 17, 2019, Achiuwa committed to play college basketball for Memphis under head coach Penny Hardaway.
 He joined his former Amateur Athletic Union (AAU) teammate, Lester Quinones, and the number one player in the 2019 class, James Wiseman.